AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module7/ex4.md

 ![Properties page](../module1/images/launch1.png)

 In module 0, Demo System created two Client properties for you: one for the website and one for the mobile app.
-Find them by searching for `--demoPropfileLdap--` in the **[!UICONTROL Search]** box.
+Find them by searching for `--demoProfileLdap--` in the **[!UICONTROL Search]** box.
 Click to open the **Web** property.

 ![Search box](../module1/images/property6.png)